calogica/dbt-expectations/README.md

         exclusion_condition: statement # (Optional.
 See details below.
 Default is 'None')
 ```

 The `interval` argument will optionally group `date_part` by a given integer to test data presence at a lower granularity, e.g. adding `interval: 7` to the example above will test whether a model has data for each 7-`day` period instead of for each `day`.

 Known or expected missing dates can be excluded from the test by setting the `exclusion_criteria` with a valid SQL statement; e.g., adding `exclusion_condition: not(date_day = '2021-10-19')` will ensure that test passes if and only if `date_day = '2021-10-19'` is the only date with missing data.
 Alternatively, `exclusion_condition: not(date_part(month, date_day) = 12 and date_part(day, date_day) = 25)` will permit data to be missing on the 25th of December (Christmas day) every year.

+## ~ Developers Only ~

+### Integration Tests

+This project contains integration tests for all test macros in a separate `integration_tests` dbt project contained in this repo.

+To run the tests:

+1. You will need a profile called `integration_tests` in `~/.dbt/profiles.yml` pointing to a writable database.
+We only support postgres, BigQuery and Snowflake.
+2. Then, from within the `integration_tests` folder, run `dbt build` to run the test models in `integration_tests/models/schema_tests/` and run the tests specified in `integration_tests/models/schema_tests/schema.yml`